How to Cut Stair Stringers: A Comprehensive Guide

 1. Using the framing square, align one leg with the rise measurement and the other with the run measurement.

-3. Double-check all measurements to confirm accuracy.
+3. Double-check all measurements for accuracy.

 2. Secure the Stringer: